HillLabSask/cpnDB/README.md

 # More information

-If your goal is taxonomic assignment of microbiome data, you may want to check out the cpn60 Classifier: https://github.com/HillLabSask/cpn60-Classifier (Ren & Hill, 2023)
+If your goal is taxonomic assignment of microbiome data, you may want to check out the **cpn60 Classifier**: https://github.com/HillLabSask/cpn60-Classifier (Ren & Hill, 2023)

 Protocols for cpn60 barcode amplification can be found on the Hill Lab website: https://research-groups.usask.ca/hilllab/cpn60-barcode-sequencing.php